-Tanneika Minott is an Associate in the firm’s Business Litigation and Labor & Employment Practice Groups.
+Tanneika Minott is a member of Archer’s Business Litigation and Labor & Employment Practice Groups.
 Tanneika litigates matters involving a variety of legal issues, including labor and employment (Title VII discrimination and retaliation), contract disputes, business torts, constitutional violations, product liability, personal injury and toxic tort.
 She has represented clients across a wide variety of industries, including, but not limited to, financial institutions, pharmaceutical companies, medical device manufacturers, media corporations, governmental entities, health care providers, construction companies, and technology companies.
 Her practice encompasses all stages of the litigation process, including pretrial (counseling, investigation, negotiations, motion practice), trial preparation, and appellate practice.

 Tanneika received her Juris Doctor from Duke University School of Law, where she served as an Editor of the Duke Law & Technology Review, and was active in the Duke Wrongful Convictions Clinic.

 - Defended IT company against governmental allegations of fraudulent submission of visa applications.